dallasnorton/WebAssembly/gameOfLife/README.md

 $ emcc counter.c -s WASM=1 -s SIDE_MODULE=1 -o counter.wasm
 ```

-You might not see any result depending on what editor you are using.
+You might not see any result depending on what editor you are using. it will look like:
 ![Output](counterOutput.png)